Soccer-PSG's Messi to miss match against Leipzig, Mbappe included in squad | Sports-Games

 Soccer-PSG's Messi to miss match against Leipzig, Mbappe included in squad

-Lionel Messi was not included in the Paris St Germain squad that will face RB Leipzig in the Champions League on Wednesday but forward Kylian Mbappe made the team.
-Messi had limped off during their 2-1 win over Lille in Ligue 1 on Friday and was not included in the 21-member squad named on Tuesday for their Champions League Group A game in Germany.
+Lionel Messi was not included in Paris St Germain's squad to face RB Leipzig in the Champions League on Wednesday but forward Kylian Mbappe made the selection.
+Messi had limped off during their 2-1 win over Lille https://www.reuters.com/article/uk-soccer-france-psg-lil-report-idUKKBN2HJ2KB in Ligue 1 on Friday and was not included in the 21-member squad named on Tuesday for their Champions League Group A game in Germany.

+Lionel Messi was not included in Paris St Germain's squad to face RB Leipzig in the Champions League on Wednesday but forward Kylian Mbappe made the selection.

 The French club are top of Group A with seven points from three games, with Manchester City second on six.
 Club Brugge are on four while Leipzig have yet to earn a point after losing all three games so far.